A common formula for certain generalized Hankel transforms: Basic Computations

 Alternatively, a different (and more elementary) approach will be outlined.
 Let $M_n(a,b,c)$ denote the $n \times n$ matrix with entries

 where $a, b, c$ are complex numbers.
 Then, it can be proved that the following recurrence relation holds:

-This can be achieved after the following sequence of steps: \begin{itemize} \item Subtracting the $(k-1)$-st column of $M_n(a,b,c)$ from the $k$-th one for $k = n, n-1, \ldots, 2$, in that order. \item Expanding by the minors of the first row. \item Taking common factors from rows and columns out of the determinant of the lower right $(n-1) \times (n-1)$ block (These common factors form the fraction on the left of the RHS of Equation \eqref{Recurrence_dets_M_n}). \item Noticing that the resulting matrix is $M_{n-1}(a,a+b,c+2)$. \end{itemize}
+This can be achieved after the following sequence of steps: \begin{itemize} \item Subtracting the $(k-1)$-st column of $M_n(a,b,c)$ from the $k$-th one for $k = n, n-1, \ldots, 2$, in that order. \item Expanding by the minors of the first row. \item Taking common factors from rows and columns out of the determinant of the lower right $(n-1) \times (n-1)$ block (These common factors form the fraction on the left of the RHS of Equation \eqref{Recurrence_dets_M_n}). \end{itemize}